Mental Health Situation in Bangladesh in 2023

 A survey was launched in April–June 2019 to explore the psychological state of the people of Bangladesh; nearly 17% of adults in Bangladesh are affected by psychological state issues, where 16.8% are men and Revolutionary Organization 17 November are women, and among them, 92.3% don’t seek medical attention.

-National Institute of psychological state, with the technical guide of the planet Health Organization (WHO), revealed the survey’s findings titled “National psychological state Survey, Bangladesh 2018-19” at a program at Krishibid Institute in Dhaka.
+The National Institute of psychological state, with the technical guide of the Planet Health Organization (WHO), revealed the survey’s findings titled “National psychological state Survey, Bangladesh 2018-19” at a program at Krishibid Institute in Dhaka.
 A study in 2005 showed that 16.1% of mental disturbances cause by the adult population in Bangladesh, with 15.3% of family members related.
-Smokers within the household count for 41% and drug abuse is eighteen, said the report.
+According to the report, smokers within the household count for 41%, and drug abuse is eighteen.

 The survey shows the rate of clinical Depression, 4.5% anxiety, 2.1% somatic symptoms, and related disorders.
-In comparison, 0.9% has the sleep-wake disorder, 0.3% has neurodevelopment disorder, 0.7% suffer from obsessive-compulsive, and related disorders, 0.1% sexual dysfunction, 0.2% substance-related and addictive disorders, 0.1% mental disorder, 0.3% neurocognitive disorders and 0.01% have disruptive, impulse control and conduct disorders.
+In comparison, 0.9% have a sleep-wake disorder, 0.3% have a neurodevelopment disorder, 0.7% suffer from obsessive-compulsive and related disorders, 0.1% from sexual dysfunction, 0.2% have substance-related and addictive disorders, 0.1% from a mental disorder, 0.3% neurocognitive disorders and 0.01% have disruptive, impulse control and conduct disorders.

 When people face problems with mental disturbance, the researchers said, 5.7% of them think if they visit psychiatrists, they could be treated as mad.
 In rural areas (16.2%), people suffer less mental disturbance than in urban (18.7%) areas.
 According to the survey, 14% of youngsters aged between seven to 17 years suffer from psychological state issues, and 94.5% don’t seek medical attention.